hakeem-amsagguine/linux/Documentation/trace/intel_th.rst

    collection; when this happens, the MSU driver will automatically switch to the next window in the buffer if it is unlocked, or stop the trace capture if it's not;
- - tracking the "locked" state of windows and providing a way for the software sink driver to notify the MSU driver when a window is unlocked and can be used again to collect trace data.
+ - tracking the "locked" state of linux and providing a way for the software sink driver to notify the MSU driver when a window is unlocked and can be used again to collect trace data.

 An example sink driver, msu-sink illustrates the implementation of a software sink.
-Functionally, it simply unlocks windows as soon as they are full, keeping the MSU running in a circular buffer mode.
-Unlike the "multi" mode, it will fill out all the windows in the buffer as opposed to just the first one.
+Functionally, it simply unlocks linux as soon as they are full, keeping the MSU running in a circular buffer mode.
+Unlike the "multi" mode, it will fill out all the linux in the buffer as opposed to just the first one.
 It can be enabled by writing "sink" to the "mode" file (assuming msu-sink.ko is loaded).